Two data center (2DC)

 To find a table's UUID in Yugabyte Platform, click the Tables tab on the universe's Overview page.
 Click the table you want, and copy the table's UUID from its Overview tab.

 Run the following

 setup_universe_replicationcommand from the YugabyteDB home directory in the producer universe.

-NoteThere should be three table IDs in the command above — two of those are YSQL for base table and index, and one for CQL table.
-Also, make sure to specify all master addresses for both producer and consumer universes in the command.
+NoteThere are three table IDs in the preceding command: the first two are YSQL for base table and index, and the third is the YCQL table.
+Also, be sure to specify all master addresses for producer and consumer universes in the command.